cirens-utd/turtlebot_controller/src/agent_control/readme.md

 No launch file yet.
 ### TODO
 This uses a 3 node formation control and will be used to see how a leader node effects the formation
+## Coverage
+### Args
+- -i --index (Default: 1) # Index of this robot
+- -s --sim (Default: False) # Running in simmulation mode
+- -l --laser_avoid (Default: True) # Avoid obsticles using laser
+- -m --loop_max (Default: 1) # number of loops the laser will make before error
+- -b --neighbor_avoid (Default: True) # Avoid neighbors using position
+- -p --perimeter # Points of region you want to cover e.g. x1 y1 x2 y2 ...
+### Required Packages:
+This current version uses shapely.
+Need to make sure this works on the robots

+### Notes:
+I have concerns that this may take longer then 0.1 seconds to calculate.
+This is the reason a slippage warning was added.
+Also, there are cases where the Voroni calculations fail (ex, when robots are in a straight line) and This still needs to be worked

 # Special Notes
 This is a cpp package that also includes python.
 This has an added step of adding the python packages in the CMakeLists.txt file.
 Also, the nodes will be called by the python script name and not the name seutp in the setup.py file